-We expect to read out 36-week proteinuria data from our Phase 3 clinical trial evaluating narsoplimab for the treatment of IgA nephropathy, ARTEMIS-IGAN, later this year.
+We expect to read out 36-week proteinuria data from our Phase 3 clinical trial evaluating narsoplimab for the treatment of IgA nephropathy, ARTEMIS-IGAN, in the third quarter of this year.

 We successfully completed a pivotal clinical trial for narsoplimab in HSCT-TMA and previously submitted to the U.S. Food and Drug Administration ("FDA") a biologics licensing application ("BLA") seeking marketing approval for narsoplimab in this indication.
 In late 2021, FDA issued a complete response letter ("CRL") with respect to the BLA in which the agency indicated that additional information would be needed to support regulatory approval.
 We appealed FDA's decision to issue the CRL through a formal dispute resolution process that concluded in late 2022.
-Although our appeal was denied, the decision identified potential paths for resubmission of the BLA based on both response data and survival data from the completed pivotal trial versus a historical control group, with or without an independent literature analysis.
-We have submitted to the review division at FDA a proposed plan to assess already existing clinical trial data and external data on both response rate and survival and are scheduled to meet with the division to confirm the additional information required to be included in the resubmission to support approval of the BLA.
-There can be no guarantee that the specific requirements for resubmission, when determined through interaction with the FDA review division, will be satisfactory in terms of the time and/or expenditure required, and there can be no guarantee that any resubmission will result in approval of narsoplimab for HSCT-TMA.
+Although our appeal was denied, the decision identified potential paths for resubmission of the BLA based on response data and/or survival data from the completed pivotal trial versus a historical control group, with or without an independent literature analysis.
+In May 2023 we had a Type B meeting at which the Agency reiterated its commitment to work with Omeros toward a resubmission and provided helpful guidance on our proposal to collect and analyze external survival data for inclusion in a resubmitted BLA.
+Based on the Agency's feedback, we expect to submit to FDA early next month a detailed plan of how we intend to analyze those survival data from already-identifed external sources.
+This proposal would be submitted as a Type B meeting request, with FDA's response expected within 60 days.
+After receiving FDA's feedback on our detailed plan, we would access the data, conduct the requisite analyses and, together with additional new supportive data, resubmit the BLA.
+Allowing for the full duration of relevant FDA review periods, we currently estimate that an approval decision on the resubmitted BLA could be rendered by FDA in mid-2024.
+There can be no guarantee that the specific data and analyses discussed with the FDA review division will be satisfactory, that any new analyses conducted will result in favorable data, or that any resubmission of the BLA will result in approval of narsoplimab for HSCT-TMA.

 We are also developing OMS1029, a long-acting, next-generation antibody targeting MASP-2 and the lectin pathway.
 Dosing of all cohorts in a single-ascending dose Phase 1 clinical trial of OMS1029 was successfully completed in early 2023.
 OMS1029 was well tolerated with no safety concerns identified.
 Preliminary pharmacokinetic ("PK") and pharmacodynamic ("PD") data show dose-proportional exposure and sustained lectin pathway inhibition, consistent with potentially quarterly intravenous or subcutaneous dosing.
-We expect to initiate this summer a Phase 1 multiple-ascending-dose study of OMS1029 in healthy subjects.
+Dosing is underway in a Phase 1 multiple-ascending-dose study of OMS1029 in healthy subjects.
+A Phase 2 program is expected to begin mid-2024.